Dvles/Minimal_blog/readme.md

 # Minimal Portfolio Template
 (In development)

 A free-to-use, minimal portfolio template for designers, designed to exercise building a custom WordPress theme that users can easily customize.
+As well as test custom plugins in relation to a theme.

 ## Credits
 - **Design & Development:** Leslie Devota Habimana